Purpose and Scope

 Enforcement and Sanctions

 - The General Counsel or their designee is responsible for ensuring that disclosures are made in a timely manner, and following up with any staff members or outside consultants who do not make disclosures by the indicated deadline.

-- If a staff member is found not to have disclosed a Significant Financial Interest, either as part of their initial disclosure or subsequently, the General Counsel or their designee shall refer the matter to the CEO, President, and CTO, who shall consider the nature of the failure to disclose to determine an appropriate sanction.
+- If a staff member is found not to have disclosed a Significant Financial Interest, either as part of their initial disclosure or subsequently, the General Counsel or their designee shall refer the matter to the CEO, who shall consider the nature of the failure to disclose to determine an appropriate sanction.